Microscopic origin of local electric polarization in NiPS$_3$: Electric Polarization

-Here, $i$ stands for the unit index from $1$ to $4$ in the four NiPS\textsubscript{6} units.
+Here, $i$ stands for the unit index from $1$ to $4$ in the four NiS\textsubscript{6} units.

-We introduce our proper coordinate choice near the center unit of NiPS\textsubscript{6} as shown in Fig. {\ref{sfig:combination}}.
+We introduce our proper coordinate choice near the center unit of NiS\textsubscript{6} as shown in Figure {\ref{sfig:combination}}.
 It is important to notice that the Ni-P-Ni bond angle is not $90^{\circ}$ but slightly smaller than $90^{\circ}$, as pointed out in the main text.
-As a result, we construct an effective hopping Hamiltonian between the center NiPS\textsubscript{6} unit and the nearest-neighbor NiPS\textsubscript{6} unit as follows
+As a result, we construct an effective hopping Hamiltonian between the center NiS\textsubscript{6} unit and the nearest-neighbor NiS\textsubscript{6} unit as follows

 To control the local electric polarization, we apply an external magnetic field, described by the Zeeman-effect term

 Here, $\mu_B$ is the Bohr magneton and g is the anomalous gyromagnetic ratio of electron ($\approx 2.0023192$).
 The superscript $(i)$ runs from $1$ to $4$.